abko27700/SmartCalendar/README.md

-Challenge1: University of Florida did not allow Microsoft teams shifts to sync with any calendar.
-This led to students manually adding their work shifts to their calendar.
-Students also had challenges calculating their scheduled hours.
-Especially for international students who could not exceed the 20 hour limit cap.
+# SMART CALENDAR

+This project automates the integration of Microsoft Teams shifts with Google Calendar, specifically designed to assist University of Florida students in managing their work schedules.
+It addresses the challenges of manual calendar entry and duplicate event management while ensuring compliance with work hour limits.

+## Project Overview

+Students faced difficulties manually adding their work shifts to calendars and calculating scheduled hours, particularly international students who must adhere to a 20-hour work limit.
+This solution automates these processes using Microsoft workflows and Google Calendar API.

+## Challenges and Solutions

+### Challenge 1: Manual Calendar Entry
+- **Problem**: Lack of direct integration required manual entry of shifts.
-Solution: Using microsoft workflows, I scanned user shifts(per user) for the next two weeks and sent them to their google calendar.
-Users need to do a one time integration between teams and calendar.
+- **Solution**: Implemented Microsoft workflows to scan user shifts for the next two weeks and send them to Google Calendar.
+This requires a one-time integration setup between Teams and Google Calendar.

-Challenge 2: The workflow rules had very limited control, I was not able to send uniquely added calendar events.
-For practicality, every day at 6pm, the shifts will be sent to google calendar.

-Challenge 3: Google calendar does not recognize the duplicate entries as eventId is different even if event Name, start time, end time are the same.
-How can we delete duplicate calendar events.

-Solution: Using google calendar api, we can get a list of all the events in a time period.
-Identifying events with same name and starttime and endtime, we can delete the duplicate ones.
-This process can be executed every day at 6:30 pm.

-Challenge: How do we automate this script?

-Solution: Flask app on ec2 instance.
-The api endpoint is invoked by an aws event bridge function.
+### Challenge 2: Limited Workflow Control
+- **Problem**: Workflow rules did not allow sending uniquely added calendar events.
+- **Solution**: Scheduled daily updates at 6 PM to send shifts to Google Calendar.

+### Challenge 3: Duplicate Calendar Events
+- **Problem**: Google Calendar does not recognize duplicates if `eventId` differs, even with identical event details.
+- **Solution**: Utilized Google Calendar API to identify and delete duplicate events with the same name, start time, and end time.
+This cleanup runs daily at 6:30 PM.

+## Automation

+- **Implementation**: A Flask app hosted on an EC2 instance automates this process.
+An AWS EventBridge function triggers the API endpoint.
-Flow: Users sign in to the hosted website, do a one time google Auth.
-They can view their shifts report.
+- **User Interaction**: Users sign in via a hosted website for a one-time Google authentication.
+They can view their shift reports online.

-Additional Functionality: This Workflow is also integrated with slack using a slack app.
-If the user ever exceeds their permitted hours, can send an notification.
-Integrating to other applications should not be challenging.

-Deployment:
-Code changes once approved, using github workflows+aws code pipeline are deployed to the ec2 instance.
-Right now, the service has a single ec2 instance running so the service shuts down for a few seconds during deployment.
+## Additional Features

+- **Slack Integration**: The workflow integrates with Slack to notify users if they exceed permitted work hours.
+- **Extensibility**: The framework allows easy integration with other applications.

+## Deployment Process

+- **CI/CD Pipeline**: Code changes are deployed using GitHub Workflows and AWS CodePipeline.
+Currently, the service runs on a single EC2 instance, resulting in brief downtime during deployments.

+## Getting Started

+To set up this project locally or on your server, follow these steps:

+1. Clone the repository.
+2. Set up the necessary environment variables for Microsoft Teams and Google Calendar API integrations.
+3. Deploy the Flask app on an EC2 instance or any preferred hosting service.
+4. Configure AWS EventBridge to trigger the API endpoint as scheduled.

+For detailed setup instructions, refer to the [Installation Guide](INSTALLATION.md).

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.